Tunisia entry requirements for Nepal passport holders

 Frequently asked questions

-No. Tunisia does not offer visa on arrival for Nepali passport holders.
-You must get a visa from a Tunisian embassy before you travel.
+No. Nepali citizens are not eligible for visa-on-arrival in Tunisia.
+You must obtain a visa from a Tunisian embassy or consulate before you travel.

-Processing usually takes 5 to 10 working days, but it can take up to two weeks.
-Apply at least 3 weeks before your planned departure.
+Processing typically takes 5 to 15 working days, but it can take longer depending on the embassy's workload and your specific case.
+Start the process at least 4–6 weeks before your planned departure to be safe.

 Official sources